Andrettin/Wyrmsun/readme.txt

 * Quests
 - Added a new dialogue featuring Thjodrorir in the "A Rock Home" quest (dwarf).
+- In "The Treasures of Svarinshaug" quest, the dwarves Brokk and Eitri now have to craft the artifacts for the priests of Hroptatyr, instead of for Modsognir.

 * Terrain
 - Added new tree stump tiles (by Exidelo).